-How to Restrict Desktop Theme Changes in Windows 11
+How to Restrict Desktop Themes in Windows 11

-You can use the Local Group Policy Editor to manage these settings easily.
+You can use the Local Group Policy Editor to manage these settings.
+This is the preferred way to enforce a Windows 11 personalization policy.

 - Click the Start menu and type “Edit group policy.”
 Select the result to open it.